Orange-OpenSource/fiware-cepheus/cepheus-ngsi/README.md

 # FIWARE NGSI API

-This project is a java implementation of the [NGSI v1 API](http://telefonicaid.github.io/fiware-orion/api/v1/) This implementation supports java 7 and java 8.
+This project is a java implementation of the [NGSI v1 API](http://telefonicaid.github.io/fiware-orion/api/v1/) and part of the Fiware-Cepheus project under the GPLv2 License.

+This implementation supports java 7 and java 8.

+## Note

+This library will move to [Orange-OpenSource/fiware-ngsi-api](https://github.com/Orange-OpenSource/fiware-ngsi-api) under the Apache Licence Version 2 to ease its reuse by other FIWARE projects.

 ## Usage